Land-based Engineering

 If you already have an employer and they have agreed to put you through an apprenticeship, contact the Apprenticeship team and we’ll get you started.
 Email apprenticeships@wiltshire.ac.uk or call 0845 345 2235.

-As part of the apprenticeship programme, you’ll need to record a minimum of 6 hours per week ‘off-the-job’ training time.
-This can include college attendance, work shadowing, training, workshops, online learning, tutor sessions, revision, webinars, industry visits – anything that supports your learning on the apprenticeship and supported by your dedicated assessor.
+As part of the apprenticeship programme, you’ll need to record a minimum of 6 hours per week ‘off-the-job’ training.
+This can include college attendance, work shadowing, training, workshops, online learning, tutor sessions, revision, webinars and industry visits.

-This apprenticeship lasts 36 months plus 3 months for the End Point Assessment (EPA) and begins in September.
+This apprenticeship lasts 36 months plus 3 months for the End Point Assessment (EPA).

 Ready to apply?